Tours & Events for the History and Architecture Lover

 TICKETS:

-Private Homes - $100 gives you access to all 18 private homes.
-An incredible value.
-After buying your ticket, you’ll go to the Carriage House at Stanton Hall.
+Private Homes - $100 gives you access to all 17 private homes, an incredible value.
+After prebuying your ticket (HERE), you’ll go to the Carriage House at Stanton Hall (410 N Commerce Street) during Pilgrimage (March 26-30 & April 3-6).
 There we’ll give you your welcome packet and a bracelet that will give you access to all private homes.
 Your ticket will be good for either the first four days (March 27-30) or the second four days (April 3-6).
 Those designated as First Families Homes are properties that are owned by descendants of some of the first settlers of Natchez.
-These homes have been in the same family for generations, and are filled with family heirlooms that tell the story of our most notable families.
+These homes have been in the same family for generations and are filled with family heirlooms that tell the story of our most notable families.

-Private Homes PLUS Stanton Hall & Longwood - $125 gives you access to all 18 private homes AND our two incredible Museum homes.
-An even better value.
-After buying your ticket, you’ll go to the Carriage House at Stanton Hall.
-There we’ll give you your welcome packet and a bracelet that will give you access to all tour homes.
+Private Homes PLUS Stanton Hall & Longwood - $125 gives you access to all 17 private homes AND our two incredible Museum homes, an even better value.
+After prebuying your ticket (HERE), you’ll go to the Carriage House at Stanton Hall (410 N Commerce Street) during Pilgrimage (March 27-30 & April 3-6).
+There we’ll give you your welcome packet and a bracelet that will give you access to all private homes.
 Your ticket will be good for either the first four days (March 27-30) or the second four days (April 3-6).

-DATES: Each of our 18 private homes will be open each day of Pilgrimage (March 27-30 & April 3-6) giving tours on the hour, 9 am -noon and 1 pm to 4 pm.
+DATES: Each of our 17 private homes will be open each day of Pilgrimage (March 27-30 & April 3-6) giving tours on the hour, 9, 10, 11 am and 1, 2, 3 pm.
 Last tours are 3 pm.
 Stanton Hall and Longwood are open Daily from 9 am to 5 pm with tours on the hour.
 Last tours are 4 pm.
+Children under 17 are free.

 The one big BONUS to this year’s tour??
 The Events!
 We have parties, dinners and antique shows for you to enjoy this year.
 You’ll have so much fun, you’ll want to make your plans for next year before you leave.
+We’re also having the FIRST ANNUAL PGC GOLF SCRAMBLE.
 Below you can learn more about the private homes on tour and our special Pilgrimage events.

 -